 Cherries are cheery, but Dr. Rubin Naiman ― author of The Yoga of Sleep ― says nature’s richest melatonin source is purslane, the sour, plump weed that was Gandhi’s favorite food.

-“We become melatonin-suppressed as we age and through excessive exposure to bright light,” says Naiman, sleep …
+“We become melatonin-suppressed as we age and through excessive exposure to bright light,” says Naiman, sleep specialist at A …